Lamparello v. Falwell: UDRP complaint

 In October 2003, Falwell submitted a complaint to the National Arbitration Forum (NAF), in accordance with ICANN's Uniform Domain Name Dispute Resolution Policy (UDRP), requesting that the domain name be transferred from Lamparello to Falwell.

 Under the UDRP, the complainant must show that the registered domain name is identical or confusingly similar to their trademark, that the registrant has no legitimate interest in the domain name, and that the domain name is being used in bad faith.

 The NAF panel decided 2-1 on November 20, 2003 to transfer the domain name to Falwell's ministries, Liberty Alliance.

 The dissenting panelist, David E. Sorkin, argued that the domain name was not used in bad faith, and that this dispute was not one to be resolved under the UDRP or by the NAF.

 Related case: jerryfalwell.com

 A contemporaneous case was one concerning Gary Cohn and the domain names jerryfalwell.com and jerryfallwell.com.
 Falwell sued Cohn for "reverse domain name hijacking", but the World Intellectual Property Organization (WIPO) in Geneva, Switzerland did not accept the case since Falwell did not have a trademark on his own name.
 After Falwell threatened to sue in Virginia, U.S. in 2003, Cohn surrendered both domain names.

 District Court

 Following the NAF decision, Lamparello filed an action against Falwell in federal district court, seeking declaratory judgment of non-infringement.
-Lamparello was supported by the Public Citizen Litigation Group.
+Lamparello was represented by Paul Alan Levy of Public Citizen Litigation Group.
 The ACLU also provided an amicus brief, arguing that the domain name in question was protected by the First Amendment.